Historic verdict forces Swiss re-vote on family tax breaks

-The Supreme Court has approved an appeal for a re-run of a controversial vote about tax breaks for families three years ago – a first in the history of Switzerland’s system of direct democracy.
+The Supreme Court has ordered a re-run of a controversial vote about tax breaks for families – a first in the history of Switzerland’s system of direct democracy.

 The judges ruled that the government had failed to provide correct information to voters on a proposal to ensure equal tax treatment for married and unmarried couples, according to a Federal Court statement published on Wednesday.

+“The incomplete and intransparent information by the government violated the freedom of vote.
+Keeping in mind the close result and the severe nature of the irregularities, it is possible that the outcome of the ballot could have been different,” the statement said.

-Two years ago, the government admitted the misinformation, saying the number of couples that would be affected was wrongly reported.
+Last year, the government admitted the misinformation, saying the number of couples that would be affected was wrongly reported.
 Instead of the 80,000 married and registered couples that were in line to benefit from reduced taxes, it was 454,000 couples.

 The initiative by the Christian Democratic Party was narrowly rejected in a nationwide vote in February 2016.

+In an initial reaction, the centrist party welcomed the verdict and called on the government to improve its information policy.
+“Today’s decision is a boost for the political rights of Swiss voters,” the party said.

-The centrist party in June 2018 lodged an appeal against the result.
-It argued the government’s campaign was based on false statistics.
+In June 2018, it lodged an appeal against the result, arguing the government’s campaign was based on false statistics.

+Critics, however, argue that the court decision could set a precedent for a flood of complaints, undermining direct democracy.

+For its part, the government said it had taken note of the ruling and it would consider the next steps when the detailed verdict is published.

 It is the first time in recent Swiss history that the Federal Court ordered an annulment of a vote result, according to the Federal Chancellery.